defunkt/gist/README.md

     gist -c <a.rb

-‌If you'd like to copy the resulting embeddable URL to your clipboard, use `--copy-js`.
+‌If you'd like to copy the resulting embeddable URL to your clipboard, use `-e`.

-    gist --copy-js <a.rb
+    gist -e <a.rb

 ‌And you can just ask gist to open a browser window directly with `-o`.